Vaccines for Health Care Workers

 Recommendations for Immunizations

-The Snohomish County Health Department follows the Centers for Disease Control (CDC) Recommendations for Immunization of Health Care Personnel.
+The Snohomish County Health Department follows the Centers for Disease Control (CDC) Recommendations for Adult Immunization.
 The recommendations may also apply to nursing students and others entering a health care field training program, as well as to lab technicians, pharmacists, and hospital volunteers.

 Proof of protection to the following diseases is provided by documentation of receiving vaccine(s) or proof of immunity by the presence of specific antibodies found in the blood.